antonbobrov/vevet/docusaurus/docs/vevet/features.md

 # Features

-Vevet offers a robust set of features for detecting device types, managing application states, responding to viewport changes, and more.
+Vevet offers a robust set of features for detecting
+- device types
+- managing application states
+- responding to viewport changes
+- and more.

 ## Usage Example